Taylor Swift went to Arrowhead Stadium to watch Travis Kelce and the Chiefs with Mama Kelce

 — NFL (@NFL) September 24, 2023

-The Chiefs rolled to the 41-10 win, ending what was a horrible week for the Bears.
+The Chiefs rolled to the 41-10 win, ending a horrible week for the Bears.

+Swift and Kelce were seen walking out of the stadium together after the game.

+Talk about being at the right place at the right time!
+Taylor Swift and Travis Kelce leaving Arrowhead together after the game. #Bears #ChiefsKingdom #NFL pic.twitter.com/wrMoDszOme